CZ-NIC/fred-docs/EPPReference/CommandStructure/List/index.rst

 Listing
 ===============

+.. todo:: This segment still has to undergo a review by a SME (fact-checking and proof-reading).

 Commands for object listing.

 Object listing is done in two steps that are performed separately in this order: